-Conceptually the ERT is a "lighter" test meant to provide more price flexibility to the SMP operator while the ex-ante margin squeeze tests currently applied by NRAs as a complementary tool are stricter with regard to the level of parameters within which NRAs would still be comfortable that alternative operators have enough space to breathe, i.e. if these limits are passed a margin squeeze is found (i.e. the test failed) and the price setting of the SMP operator would be considered anti-competitive and thus forbidden.
-The choice on how strictly the test is applied must be made by the NRA in the light of the regulatory objectives.
+Conceptually the ERT is a "lighter" test meant to provide more price flexibility to the SMP operator while the ex-ante margin squeeze tests currently applied by NRAs mostly as a complementary tool are stricter with regard to the level of parameters within which NRAs would still be comfortable that alternative operators have enough space to breathe, i.e. if these limits are passed a margin squeeze is found (i.e. the test failed) and the price setting of the SMP operator would be considered anti-competitive and thus forbidden.
+The choice on how strictly the test is applied must be made by the NRA in the light of the regulatory objectives to promote sustainable competition and efficient investment and based on the nature of the competition problem identified in the market analysis.